arviz-devs/arviz/doc/source/user_guide/label_guide.rst

 Labeling with indexes
 ---------------------

-As you may have seen, there are labellers with ``Idx`` in their name:
+As you may have seen, there are some `labeller`s with ``Idx`` in their name:
-:class:`~arviz.labels.IdxLabeller` and  :class:`~arviz.labels.DimIdxLabeller`,
+:class:`~arviz.labels.IdxLabeller` and  :class:`~arviz.labels.DimIdxLabeller`.
-which show the positional index of the values instead of their corresponding coordinate value.
+They show the positional index of the values instead of their corresponding coordinate value.

 We have seen before that we can use the ``coords`` argument or the :meth:`~arviz.InferenceData.sel` method to select data based on the coordinate values.